Huhngoku/ADVOCATE/README.md

 - wait group operations

-The following is a short explanation about how to build and run the new runtime.
+The following is a short explanation about how to build and run the new runtime and create tge trace.
 A full explanation of the created trace can be found in the `doc` directory.

 ## Warning